serverless/dashboard/node/packages/sdk/docs/sdk.md

 ### `.instrumentation`

-Most of the instrumentation is setup automatically, still there are scenarios when it's difficult to ensure that (e.g. when target modules are imported as ESM, or come from bundles).
+Most of the instrumentation is setup automatically, still there are scenarios when it's difficult to ensure that (e.g. when target modules are bundled).
 In such case instrumentation need to be set manually.
 In context of `@serverless/sdk` following instrumentation extensions are provided:

 - `.instrumentation.expressApp.install(express)` - Instrument Express.
 See [instrumentatiom/express-app](instrumentation/express-app.md)